amnn/typed-geomlab-report/report.md

   \end{center}
 \end{wrapfigure}

 In HM, we unify all parameter patterns together.
 This means to infer a type for \texttt{area}, we must unify \texttt{num} and cons patterns, which is not possible.

-If we had the ability to describe unions between types in an ad-hoc manner, we would be able to lift this restriction (Figure\ \ref{fig:shape-union}).
+In this section, we will investigate extensions to HM that allow us to specify product and union types in an ad-hoc, thus lifting this restriction (Figure\ \ref{fig:shape-union}).

-\subsubsection{Atoms as Tags}
+\subsection{R\'emy Encoding}

+Introducing the type encoding used by Didier R\'emy, where each type is a finite union over the constructors in the language.

+\subsection{Case Types}

+Generalising flags in the R\'emy encoding to trees where internal nodes represent a choice of what the outer-most constructor is in another type, and leaf nodes represent possible values the flag could take.

+\subsection{Rationalisation}

+A discussion on decoding the R\'emy encoding back into a legible type, described in terms of rational trees.

+\section{Tagged Variants}

-When we introduced squares, we were lucky that they had a different structure to our representation of rectangles (one number instead of a pair of numbers), but suppose we wish to introduce circles, represented by their radius; How would we distinguish between circles and squares?
-We can tag each kind of shape with a unique identifier, and check for these when matching patterns.
-For this we use \textit{Geomlab}'s atoms: Their representation is legible to programmers, and their implementation yields fast equality checks.
+In our \texttt{area} example, when we introduced squares, we were lucky that they had a different structure to our representation of rectangles (one number instead of a pair of numbers), but suppose now we wish to introduce circles, represented by their radius; How would we distinguish between circles and squares?

+A common technique is to tag each kind of shape with a unique identifier, and check for these when matching patterns.
+For this we use \textit{Geomlab}'s atoms as their representation is legible to programmers, and their implementation yields fast equality checks:

 ```
 define area([#rect, w, h]) = w * h